awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 1.  **Add region**\.
 After you finish adding the Region to your Aurora global database, you can see it in the list of **Databases** in the AWS Management Console as shown in the screenshot\.
 ![\[Screenshot showing the secondary cluster with its reader instance is now part of the Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-headless-stage-1.png)

-1. Check the status of the secondary Aurora DB cluster and its Reader instance before continuing, by using the AWS Management Console or the AWS CLI\.
+1. Check the status of the secondary Aurora DB cluster and its reader instance before continuing, by using the AWS Management Console or the AWS CLI\.
 For example:

    ```
    $ aws rds describe-db-clusters --db-cluster-identifier secondary-cluster-id --query '*[].[Status]' --output text
    ```

-   It can take several minutes for the status of a newly added secondary Aurora DB cluster to change from "creating" to "available\."
-When the Aurora DB cluster is available, you can delete the Reader instance\.
+   It can take several minutes for the status of a newly added secondary Aurora DB cluster to change from `creating` to `available`\.
+When the Aurora DB cluster is available, you can delete the reader instance\.

-1. Select the Reader instance in the secondary Aurora DB cluster, and then choose **Delete**\.
+1. Select the reader instance in the secondary Aurora DB cluster, and then choose **Delete**\.
-![\[Screenshot showing the Reader instance selected and ready to delete.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-headless-stage-2.png)
+![\[Screenshot showing the reader instance selected and ready to delete.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-headless-stage-2.png)

-After deleting the Reader instance, the secondary cluster remains part of the Aurora global database\.
+After deleting the reader instance, the secondary cluster remains part of the Aurora global database\.
 It has no instance associated with it, as shown following\.

 ![\[Screenshot showing the headless secondary DB cluster.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-headless-secondary.png)